-Snowdrops or galanthus are among the first flowers of the year and always popular with gardeners.
+Galanthus, or snowdrops, are among the first flowers of the year and always popular with gardeners.
 They seem to mark a crossover between winter and spring, poking up through the dormant ground in January.
-Their delicate pendant flowers eventually open up and nod gently in the breeze.
+Their delicate pendant flowers eventually open and nod gently in the breeze.

 Many people don’t realise, but snowdrops come in a huge variety of styles.
 The plants may be tall or short, the flowers large or small and single or double, and the petals can have a vast array of markings.